chrisjdavie/length_of_array/length_of_list/README.md

 ## How to run

 Requires Python 3.X (tested with 3.6 and 3.7).
-Requires parameterized to be installed
+The tests require parameterized to be installed

 `pip install parameterized`

-Tests are in `length_of_list/tests.py`, and can be run with the command
+Tests are in `length_of_list/tests.py`, and can be run with the command (from the parent directory of this one)

 `python -m unittest length_of_list/tests.py`